How To Turn Off Gag Reflex

 Scientific Foundations

 The gag reflex is mediated by the glossopharyngeal nerve (cranial nerve IX) and the vagus nerve (cranial nerve X).
-When the back of the throat is stimulated, sensory fibers in the glossopharyngeal nerve send signals to the brainstem.
+Now, when the back of the throat is stimulated, sensory fibers in the glossopharyngeal nerve send signals to the brainstem.
 The brainstem then activates motor fibers in the vagus nerve, which control the muscles in the pharynx (throat) that contract during the gag reflex.

 Several factors can influence the sensitivity of the gag reflex.
 These include: